PastelPrism/freecodecamp-full-stack-developer/README.md

 Hi there!👋

-Last **April 2025** I got challenged to do **every web development course** we could find.
-A challenge I happily accepted. 🎉 And this projectfolder is a big part of that challenge as this is the main project folder for all the projects from [freeCodeCamp!](https://www.freecodecamp.org) Certified Full Stack Developer Curriculum.
+In **April 2025** I got challenged to do **every web development course** we could find.
+A challenge I happily accepted. 🎉 This project folder is a big part of that challenge as this is the main project folder for all the projects from [freeCodeCamp!](https://www.freecodecamp.org) Certified Full Stack Developer Curriculum.

 <img src="assets/pastel-banner.jpg" alt="Pastel Prism Banner" width="100%" height="5px" />

 ## 🎓 Curriculum Overview

-The freeCodeCamp Certified Full Stack Developer Curriculum consists of many, many, _many_ practice projects, real life projects, quizzes, lectures, reviews and workshops.
-It's a true treasure this curriculum.
+The freeCodeCamp Certified Full Stack Developer Curriculum consists of many, many, _many_ practice projects, real-life projects, quizzes, lectures, reviews and workshops.
+It's truly a treasure, this curriculum.

-This ReadMe and especially this section, is far from done yet, and will be updated
+This README is a bit messy here and there, but it will become better in a few weeks or months.

 <img src="assets/pastel-banner.jpg" width="100%" height="5px" />